brandonchinn178/sungaelee/README.md

     This advanced custom field group manages the fields related to Event posts.
 Create the following fields (unmentioned options can be anything):

+    - Description
+        - Field Name: description
+        - Field Type: Wysiwyg Editor
+    - Date
-    - Field Name: event_date
+        - Field Name: date
         - Field Type: Date Picker
         - Save format: yymmdd

     Also, use the following settings for this field group: